-Come and explore the 127 acres of Chattahoochee Nature Center's forestland, wetland, and river habitats with your class for a fun-filled educational experience your students won't soon forget.
+Come and explore the Chattahoochee Nature Center with your class for a fun-filled educational experience your students won't soon forget.
 Educational programming is offered at the CNC Monday through Friday throughout the year.
 Programs are conducted rain or shine, with equivalent programming indoors in case of inclement weather.
 Please dress appropriately to be outdoors.